List of Days of Our Lives characters introduced in the 2000s: Zack Brady

 Zack Brady was the second son and child of supercouple Hope and Bo Brady, born June 9, 2000.
 For the longest time, Zack is known as Isaac Theo Carver, the long-awaited and much-beloved son of Abe and Lexie Carver.
 For years the two had tried unsuccessfully to have a child of their own with no success, until Lexie's father, Stefano, got them in touch with Marlo, a young pregnant woman.
 Abe and Lexie adopt the baby that Marlo has given birth to, unaware that Stefano had switched Marlo and Hope's sons.

 Zack dies on January 1, 2006, after being run over by Bo's SUV, which is driven by his daughter, Chelsea.
 Upon his death, his liver is donated to his niece, Claire Brady, and his corneas are donated to Abe Carver; Claire's life is saved and Abe regains his eyesight.
 Zack's death and the revelation of Chelsea as the SUV driver drive a wedge between Bo and Hope – as well as the rest of the Brady family for most of 2006.

 In June 2016, Hope has a vision of a teen Zack at the age he would have been, had he lived, portrayed by Scott Shilstone.

 Shilstone returned to the role in Days of Our Lives: Beyond Salem as an angel to help Bo to convince his mom to return to Earth to help their family.
+In September 2023, his sister Chelsea returns to Salem for their grandfather Victor Kiriakis' funeral and she announced that she gave birth to her and Max Brady's son, whom they have named Issac after Zack.
+Brandon Butler will assume the role in June 2025, when Zack appears once more to Bo.